Usman-Abubakr/Radio-2000-BackEnd/FOLLOW-UP.md

 - I would implement unit testing and a migration tool.
 In the limited time it was out of scope, however it would be beneficial for the application in the long term.
 - Other features not added due to time were the other CRUD functions; update and delete, these would help complete the functions and make this project more viable to be used professionally.
 - Having a basic input form for the 'create' functions would help with testing, for example if testing on a mobile browser, POSTMAN would not be available.
+- Having type checking and data handling methods would be useful as you cannot always rely on the data passed to be correct, this would help prevent the server from crashing.
+Also updating the search function to search for related data rather than exact data to prevent user errors like spelling.

 #### **Q) Which parts are you most proud of?
 And why?**